Shayegan8/SOHP/README.md

 # Explanation
 This SOCKS5 proxy gathers your clients chunks every 0.5 second and batch them all in one request to google app script endpoint
 It has n listeners with 6minute timeout that are waiting for response batch from redis database (they all perform redis LPOP with timeouts)
-Every listener has its own redis database, for using it for a day without getting rate limited according to google documentation we can have 20000
+Every lisutener has its own redis database, for using it for a day without getting rate limited according to google documentation we can have 20000
 Fetch calls a day
 All of requests we use (for client chunks and vpn server chunks) are SNI requests